sungvzer/Parking-Backend/readme.md

 ```

 ### API Endpoints
-The following list contains all the endpoints API endpoints and their relative HTTP method expected to be used.
+The following list contains all the API endpoints and their relative HTTP method expected to be used.

 | Name                                             | Link endpoint   | Description                                   |  Method  |
 | ------------------------------------------------ | :-------------: | :-------------------------------------------: | --------:|